 Services to Residents with Disabilities

 Northbrook Park District is a partner with Northern Suburban Special Recreation Association (NSSRA).
 Formed in 1970, NSSRA is an extension of ten park districts, two cities and one village in the northern suburbs of Chicago and provides and facilitates year-round recreation programs and services for children, teens and adults with disabilities.
-NSSRA offers recreation, sport, cultural, social and leisure programs and events available throughout the year, creating new experiences, opportunities for skill development, leisure time and perhaps most importantly, friendship.
+NSSRA offers recreation, sport, cultural and social programs and events available throughout the year, creating new experiences, opportunities for skill development, leisure time and perhaps most importantly, friendship.
 NSSRA has been creating an environment of belonging through play since 1970, and has the distinction of being the first Special Recreation Association in the country.

 Northbrook Park District program Inclusion services are available to residents with special needs at no additional cost to the family.
 Inclusion services may include, when necessary, staff training, program modifications/adaptations, modified equipment and program observations.

 - A parent or family member recognizes that a participant would benefit from additional support in a Northbrook Park District program